Wednesday, February 19, 2014

 She never gave up on me even when I was giving up on myself.

-When I was 21, I became a flight attendant.
+When I was 20, I became a flight attendant for a major airline.

-Once I was qualified to fly the International routes, I waited and waited until I was able to get the first flight to Japan (there were other cities available, but it was important for me to make my first International flight to Japan) and it may have been the most proud day of my life, seeing my grandmother waiting for me in the hotel lobby.
+Once I was qualified to fly the International routes, I waited and waited until I was able to work a flight to Japan (there were other cities available to work, but it was important for me to make my first International flight to Japan) and it may have been the most proud day of my life, seeing my grandmother waiting for me in the hotel lobby as I walked in in my uniform.

 Some crew members and hotel staff would start to recognize her over the years, as I continued to fly the same route.